 In the previous experiments, vertical interpolation was performed using fields at given pressure levels.
-Since no information is available between the given pressure levels, the vertical scale less than the pressure level thickness cannot be resolved.
-The pressure level output most commonly utilized in a downscaling is produced from a forecast or a data assimilation system.
+Since no information is available between the given pressure levels, the vertical scale at less than the pressure-level thickness cannot be resolved.
+The pressure-level output most commonly utilized in a downscaling is produced from a forecast or a data assimilation system.
 These outputs are produced by interpolating the fields from model coordinate surfaces to specific standard pressure levels.
-Since the models usually have very high vertical resolution in the planetary boundary layer (and other altitudes, such as in the stratosphere and near the tropopause in some models), the vertical interpolation to coarser pressure levels result in the loss of information present in the high vertical resolution model field.
-In order to avoid this loss, downscaling projects require forcing output in very high pressure level resolution, of the order of 25 hPa.
+Since the models usually have very high vertical resolution in the planetary boundary layer (and other altitudes, such as in the stratosphere and near the tropopause in some models), the vertical interpolation to coarser pressure levels results in the loss of information present in the high-vertical-resolution model field.
+To avoid this loss, many downscaling projects require forcing output in very high pressure-level resolution, on the order of 25 hPa.
 This high vertical resolution increases the amount of the model output, burdening the global model simulation producers.
 In addition, even 25 hPa may not be sufficient for resolving fine vertical structure in the planetary boundary layer.
-Thus, it would be very convenient if a method for recovering the fine-scale vertical structure from given coarse vertical resolution fields could be established.
+Thus, it would be very convenient if a method for recovering the finescale vertical structure from given coarse-vertical-resolution fields could be established.

 In this section, we propose a method to recover such fine vertical scale structure and examine how such a procedure can improve the regional simulation.
-The method we introduce here is a common procedure used widely in objective analysis, called incremental interpolation (e.g., Bloom et al., 1996, Joergensen and Moehrlen, 2003).
-This method uses short range forecast with a global coarse resolution model (or a regional coarse resolution model covering an area larger than the area in consideration) as a guess, and vertically interpolates the difference between the external forcing field and the guess at the standard pressure levels to model levels.
+The method we introduce here is a common procedure used widely in objective analysis, called incremental interpolation (e.g., Bloom et al. 1996; Joergensen and Moehrlen 2003).
+This method uses a short-range forecast with a global coarse-resolution model (or a regional coarseresolution model covering an area larger than the area in consideration) as a guess and vertically interpolates the difference between the external forcing field and the guess at the standard pressure levels to model levels.
 Since only the increment is interpolated, the fine structure in the guess field is preserved after the interpolation.
-Note that in the extreme case of no observation, the fine scale detail in the initial guess field is preserved.
-To avoid model inconsistencies, the global model or the coarse resolution regional model used to produce the guess field should be as close as possible to the regional model used for downscaling in terms of model vertical resolution, level placement, numerics and physical processes.
+Note that in the extreme case of no forcings the finescale detail in the initial guess field is preserved.
+To avoid model inconsistencies, the global model or the coarseresolution regional model used to produce the guess field should be as close as possible to the regional model used for downscaling in terms of model vertical resolution, level placement, numerics, and physical processes.